We originally gave the Maxxis Severe a 4.5 star rating, but have downgraded it to 3.5 stars and updated this review after long term testing.

 Design and specification

-Maxxis have stuck with the usual 120tpi Eco casing (only Nino Schurter and pro friends get the ultra expensive 170tpi) but in a 2.25-inch width rather than the theoretically 2.3-2.4-inch widths of most Maxxis XC tires.
+Maxxis have stuck with their usual 120tpi EXO casing (only Nino Schurter and pro friends get the ultra expensive 170tpi version) but in a 2.25in width rather than the theoretically 2.3-2.4in widths of most Maxxis XC tires.
 All Maxxis race tires (Ikon, Aspen, Rekon Race) are switching from a multi compound MaxxSpeed mix to a new single compound recipe with a much higher silica content than previously.
 Maxxis say the tech comes from their road race tires but we’re seeing a lot of brands using a similar approach now.

-The tread pattern is totally new for Maxxis too, with alternating, slightly angled siped cleats (they look a lot like tiny versions of the paired cleats on a Maxxis Minion DHF) along the center-line.
+The tread pattern is totally new for Maxxis too, with alternating, slightly angled siped cleats (they look a lot like tiny versions of the paired cleats on a DHF) along the centreline.
 A sparse population of intermediate sideways siped blocks dots the shoulder and small inline siped rhombus blocks sit just above the outer edge of the carcass.

 Inflation is typically easy for a Maxxis tire and they popped up tubeless on several different rims with casual track pump use.
 That’s particularly useful for privateer racers as it means your arms and nerves won’t be trashed if you decide to switch rubber after a course check.
-The 57mm width (at 19 psi on a 28mm internal rim) makes it wider than a lot of tires that claim to be 2.35/2.4-inch.
-Both tires came in at exactly 750g which is heavier than pure race rubber, but is reassuring both in terms of accurate quality control but also rocky impact survival.
-That’s been playing out true over the past couple of months where I’ve regularly hit the rim without inserts in and the sidewalls are still fine and there’s been no burping or pressure loss.
-As a result while they’re designed as a dirty race tire they’ve proved perfect for winter/wet spring fast trail/downcountry riding.
+The 57mm width (at 19psi on a 28mm internal rim) makes it as wide as a lot of tires – including Maxxis own Forekaster – that claim to be 2.35/2.4in.
+Both tires came in at exactly 750g too which is heavier than pure race rubber, but is reassuring both in terms of accurate quality control but also rocky impact survival.
+That’s been played out true over the past six months where I’ve regularly hit the rim without inserts in and the sidewalls are still fine.
+There’s been no burping or pressure loss so you can run them reasonably soft even on rooty/rocky trails.

-Carcass feel is the familiar Maxxis XC blend between encouragingly energetic and alive but damped and stable enough to run lower pressures.
-The new silica compound is conspicuously quick and combined with the center-line style tread means that the Severe rolls a lot faster than a lot of much slicker looking rubber.
+While carcass size is relatively small, ride feel is the familiar Maxxis XC blend between encouragingly energetic and controlled enough not to flick, skid or bounce off in weird directions.
+The new silica compound is also conspicuously quick and combined with the centreline style tread means the Severe’s roll a lot faster than a lot of much slicker looking rubber.
+Maxxis claim 30 percent lower rolling resistance on a drum – which equates to a minute gain over a ninety minute cross country race – and they also claim better durability too.

 Tech specs: Maxxis Severe tire